rabbitmq/rabbitmq-website/site/stomp.md

 ### Durable Topic Subscriptions

 The STOMP adapter supports durable topic subscriptions.
-Durable subscriptions allow clients to disconnect and reconnect the STOMP broker as needed, without missing messages that are sent to the topic.
+Durable subscriptions allow clients to disconnect from and reconnect to the STOMP broker as needed, without missing messages that are sent to the topic.

-A topic is neither durable nor transient, instead **subscriptions** are durable or transient and can be mixed against a given topic.
+Topics are neither durable nor transient, instead **subscriptions** are durable or transient.
+Durable and transient can be mixed against a given topic.

 #### Creating a Durable Subscription

-To create a durable subscription, set the `persistent` header to true in the `SUBSCRIBE` frame.
+To create a durable subscription, set the `persistent` header to `true` in the `SUBSCRIBE` frame.
 When creating a durable subscription, the `id` header must be specified:

     SUBSCRIBE
     destination:/topic/my-durable